ragingwind/next-manifest/readme.md

 module.exports = withManifest(
   manifest: {
-    // you can set all most of web manifest properties except icons,
+    // all of manifest properties.
-    // which will be overwritten with new relative path.
     ...manifestProperties,
-    // redefine icons properties of web manifest to pass argument for a source icon.
+    // if src value is exist, icon image will be generated from src image, and ovwewritten
-    // do not set src field if you want to keep your own icons paths.
+    // icons value exist in the properties. if you want to keep your own icons path? do not pass
+    // src path to this plugin
     icons: {
-      // source image path, to generate applications icons in various sizes for manifest.
+      // source image path, to generate applications icons in 192x192, 512x512 sizes for manifest.
-      // this plugin try to only generate two types of sizes, 192x192, 512x512.
       src: './assets/pwa-icon.png'
-      // default is true, no generating for new icons every build time until images hash changed.
+      // default is true, cache images until the hash value of source image has changed
-      // if false is st, generate new icons every build time.
+      // if false, generating new icon images while every build time.
       cache: true
     }
   }